vineetkala11/Microservice/README.md

 	`docker-compose up`

-- All 4 services started running and logs getting printed in console.
+- All 4 services started running and logs get printed in console.
-- Once all service start running, to verify the services, open browser and try to access http://localhost:8761/ .Spring Eureka page get open with all 3 registered client.
+- Once all service start running, to verify status of the sevices, open browser and try to access http://localhost:8761/ .Spring Eureka page get open with all 3 registered client.

 - You can also scale services by running multiple container of single image, below docker-compose command scale up "catalog-data" by 3 and "catalog-service" by 2 containers.
 You can easly identify multiple instanse by accessing url http://localhost:8761/ .Docker itself manage port assignment for each container.